Solo Aging

 Aging without support from others for healthcare decision making, personal care needs, housing and transportation assistance, or for emotional and social connection can be uniquely challenging for rural older adults who may have limited access to broadband and who often have to travel long distances to get to people and services.
 CAPRA staff are partnering with others to learn more, raise awareness, and generate ideas on how to address the often unique needs and preferences of solo agers.

-— CAPRA co-directors, Mary Lou Ciolfi and Kimberly Snow are partnering with MCD Global, with funding from the federal Health Resources and Services Administration (HRSA) to explore what rural health and social service providers know about solo aging and how older adults aging alone are worried about.
-The project will generate provider tip sheets and short videos on solo aging to alert community providers about the issues that solo agers care about.
+— CAPRA co-directors, Mary Lou Ciolfi and Kimberly Snow partnered with MCD Global, with funding from the federal Health Resources and Services Administration (HRSA) to explore what rural health and social service providers know about solo aging and how older adults aging alone experience the benefits and worries of solo aging.
+The project generated a solo aging resource website and a final report to raise awareness of the solo ager experiences — both concerns and strengths.
+Solo agers and providers will find helpful insights and resource links.
+View the website and final report. www.soloaging resourcecenter.org

 For more information on our solo aging projects, contact Mary Lou Ciolfi at marylou.ciolfi@maine.edu